 For example: Mandela died in prison and that squashed the resistance struggle with no leader.
-The apartheid system continued until there was a new leader who took over and tried a violent resistance 5 Learners will have a chance to write the story in modern times and think of how different it would be and then design a chronologically sequenced puzzle for it 20 minutes Imagine the same historical event / incident and story would happen in today's modern time?
+The apartheid system continued until there was a new leader who took over and tried a violent resistance Learners will share their re-written story with their family.
+5 Learners will have a chance to write the story in modern times and think of how different it would be and then design a chronologically sequenced puzzle for it 20 Imagine the same historical event / incident and story would happen in today's minutes modern time?
 What would be different?
 Could you re-write it for our times?
 For example: Mandela would be able to call or email internationally and not travel there - as a result people might not be as aware of how bad things were in South Africa and there would be less international support.
-20 minutes Learners will now create a chronologically sequenced puzzle of their historical story.
-They will use the version of the story that they have re-written with themselves as a character, a future incident and set in modern times Learners will paste the illustrations of the 5 - 10 incidents on cardboard pieces and cut them out like puzzle pieces so that the first incident can fit into the second incident and the third and the final.
-In the absence of cardboard, they can also use paper to make the puzzle Foiry Tale Sequencing Puzzle Beginning Mußle Ect 15 minutes Learners can ask family members to put together their historical story puzzle in the right sequence and retell the story 10 minutes Learners can reflect on how historical stories are a function of time, place, people and other causes that result in relevant decisions
+20 Learners will now create a chronologically sequenced puzzle of their historical story. minutes They will use the version of the story that they have re-written with themselves as a character, a future incident and set in modern times Learners will paste the illustrations of the 5 - 10 incidents on cardboard pieces and cut them out like puzzle pieces so that the first incident can fit into the second incident and the third and the final.
+In the absence of cardboard, they can also use paper to make the puzzle.
+Learners can ask family members to put together their historical story puzzle in the 15 right sequence and retell the story minutes